 This section describes how to write and manually run tests in Axom.
+In LC GitLab, we describe our automated testing process using the Atlassian Bamboo tool.

 A Few Guidelines for Writing Tests

 Before we describe the mechanics of writing tests in the Axom framework, we describe some test guidelines.
 The aim of these guidelines is to help ensure that tests are complete, correct, easy to run, and easy to modify as needed when software changes.